Fields of definition of elliptic curves with prescribed torsion: Elliptic curves with -torsion over quadratic fields

 The above argument can be made explicit as follows.
 The modular curve $X_1(16)$ admits the equation

 From \cite{bbdn}, it follows that all quadratic points $(u,v)$ on $Y_1(16)$ satisfy $u\in \Q$.
-One can write down, in terms of the coordinates $(u, v)$, equations for the universal elliptic curve~$E$ and for the universal point~$P$ of order~$16$ on~$E$, and then descend the pair $(E, 2P)$ to~$\Q$ by writing $E$ in Tate normal form with respect to the point $2P$.
+One can write down, in terms of the coordinates $(u, v)$, equations for the universal elliptic curve~$E$ and for the universal point~$P$ of order~$16$ on~$E$.
+(The resulting equations are the same as those obtained by Rabarison \cite[Section 4.4]{rab}, up to a change of variables in the equation for~$X_1(16)$.)
+One can then descend the pair $(E, 2P)$ to~$\Q$ by writing $E$ in Tate normal form with respect to the point $2P$.
 This gives the Weierstrass equation